jbeeko/TypeUp/README.md

     Occupations:
     Address: <home>
 ```
 The benefit of this complication is that it allows the reuse of specific values.
+The tricky bit is how to integrate this into round tripping i.e. how to go from `text -> type -> text2` and have `text = text2`?

 #### Validation
 By convention, the parser could invoke a standard `validate` function with the type constructed.